-We hesitated for a long time to include Dolibarr in this list, but since everybody does it, we thought it was better to address the subject & explain why it is not a very good choice.
+We hesitated for a long time to include Dolibarr in this list, but since everyone else is doing it, we thought it best to address the subject & explain why it’s not a very good choice.

-In real life, a solution like Dolibarr may be free in terms of license costs, but it will quickly cost you a lot of money in installation, maintenance, training, and other costs related to the installation of a CRM software.
+In the real world, a solution like Dolibarr may be free in terms of licensing costs, but it will quickly become very expensive in terms of installation, maintenance, training and other costs associated with CRM software.

-So the trade-off is very far from being a trade-off between free or not, and you really have to look at the full cost of the installation over the first 2 years to make the right decision.
+So the choice is far from being between free or not, and you really need to look at the full cost of the installation over the first 2 years to make the right decision.
 The price of CRM licenses for such complete solutions is usually marginal compared to the rest.